Asian Games: Nagoya reconsidering bid to co-host 2026 with Aichi Pref.

 According to Kawamura, the city had estimated the total costs of hosting the Asian Summer Games, including preparing the venues and the athletes' village, to come to 85 billion yen (about $820 million) and asked Aichi Prefecture to indicate the burden ratio.

-Aichi Gov. Hideaki Omura told a separate news conference Monday that he is "puzzled" by the development and said the prefectural government will continue its bidding activities under the premise of joint hosting.
+Aichi Gov. Hideaki Omura told a separate news conference Monday that he is "puzzled" by the development and said the prefectural government will continue its bidding activities under the premise of joint hosting with Nagoya.

 The governor added that it would be difficult to include the financial plan and burden ratio in a document which the prefecture is planning to present shortly to the Olympic Council of Asia.